 An omelette, a sandwich, a cake, and bread.
 Depending on which world cuisine you’re sampling, a torta is many things.
 And in Italy, it’s a sort of pie – usually savory.
 Because it’s paleo, we made our eggplant torta without a crust.
 But don’t worry.

 With layers of eggplant and tomato sauce set with eggs, you won’t even miss the crust.
 Because it’s just that good.

-If you want something a little meatier, add Slow Cooker Shredded Beef to your layers.
+If you want something a little meatier, add Slow Cooker Shredded Beef (or Pork!) to your layers.

 - 6 medium eggplants

 - 3 cloves garlic

 - 6 large eggs